-Krakow's Main Market Square has been the site of a trading market for hundreds of years and is the center of holiday festivities.
-Poland's most famous Christmas market is set up here every December, and the lights and decorations make the center of Krakow even more beautiful.
+The weather is cold and often snowy, but a trip to Krakow in December is worth it just to see the city’s Christmas celebrations.
+The city's Main Market Square has been the site of a trading market for hundreds of years and is the center of holiday festivities, and Poland's most famous Christmas market is set up here every December.
+Furthermore, all the lights and decorations make the center of Krakow even more beautiful.

 Old Town Krakow takes on a special ambiance during the Christmas season.
 The aromas of Polish seasonal foods wafts from snack stalls and huge Christmas tree lends a stately elegance to the square, glowing with lights after daylight fades.

-On the first Thursday of December, the annual Krakow Christmas Creche competition begins in Main Market Square.
-In Poland, a Christmas creche is called a szopka.
+- Christmas Creche Competition: On the first Thursday of December, this annual competition takes place in Main Market Square and invites local and international chefs to prepare their best versions of szopka, the Polish version of creches.
 The making of Christmas creches is a Krakow tradition, and Krakovian Christmas creches are elaborate works of art that pull elements from the city’s architecture, distinguishing them from creches made for the holiday season elsewhere.

 - Christmas Eve: The traditional Christmas feast in Poland occurs on Christmas Eve, or Wigilia, a day that holds equal importance with Christmas Day.
 Before the table is set, straw or hay is placed under a white tablecloth.
 An extra place is set for an unexpected visitor, as a reminder that Jesus and his parents were turned away from inns in Bethlehem and that those seeking shelter are welcome on this special night.
 The traditional Polish Christmas meal consists of 12 dishes, one for each of the 12 apostles.
 It's officially Christmas Eve, according to local tradition, when the first star appears in the night sky.